240-341 BUSINESS AND COMMERCIAL LAW 3 cr

 A study of financial futures and options.
 Course topics will include:

-function, the ways in which the instruments are used and why, option
+ways in which the instruments are used and why, option valuation models, the

-trusts and the responsibility of fiduciaries in handling other people's
+and the responsibility of fiduciaries in handling other people's assets.

-business organizations.
-The course deals with both long and short-term
+organizations.
+The course deals with both long and short-term aspects of finance

 Prereq: 240-345 and sr st.